webinformat/jquery-touch/README.md

 # jquery-simple-touch
-A very simple jQuery support for Touch events.
+A very simple jQuery's plugin for Touch events.
 I initialy developed this plugin to be easily used with Backbone.

+## Install
+### Bower
+`bower install jquery-simple-touch`

 ## Usage